abschwa/Search-Engine/README.md

 Search-Engine
-School work done for INFO-I427 at Indiana University, Bloomington Code was codeveloped with Jared Anson.
+School work done for INFO-I427 Search Informatics at Indiana University, Bloomington.
+Code was codeveloped with Jared Anson.